MaikeMorrison/personal-website/content/home/experience.md

   date_start = "2017-12-01"
   date_end = "2020-08-01"
   description = """
+  **How many ecotypes make up the world's most abundant photosynthetic organism?**
   * Supervised by Dr. Mark Kirkpatrick in the UT Austin Department of Integrative Biology.
   * Evaluated performance of Bayesian phylogenetics and Phylogeography (BPP) when applied to prokaryotic genomic data.
-BPP is a Bayesian Markov chain Monte Carlo program for analyzing eukaryotic DNA sequence alignments under the multispecies coalescent model.
+(BPP is a Bayesian Markov chain Monte Carlo program for analyzing eukaryotic DNA sequence alignments under the multispecies coalescent model.)
-  * Identified independently evolving lineages within a superabundant marine cyanobacteria responsible for 5% of global oxygen production, *Prochlorococcus marinus*.
+  * Identified independently evolving lineages, or ecotypes, within a superabundant marine cyanobacteria responsible for 5% of global oxygen production, *Prochlorococcus marinus*.
   """

 [[experience]]